Baking and Donation Support → How to Donate

 - Note our EIN number is on the statement to make it easy for you when you file your annual tax return.

-We track these efforts intentionally, so young bakers can earn Community Service credit, and working bakers can submit their time with their companies for corporate matching.
+We track these efforts intentionally, young bakers can earn Community Service credit, and working bakers can submit their time with their companies for corporate matching.
 Those are really valuable dollars for this little non-profit organization.

 We are thrilled to participate as a charitable organization in Washington Combined Fund Drive.
 Here our volunteers can extend their generosity through direct giving.